-This easy and delicious mayo egg sandwich spread will take your packed lunch and/or afternoon tea to the next level!
-It's also one of my favourite recipes for leftover Easter eggs.
+This easy and delicious egg mayo sandwich spread will take your packed lunch and/or afternoon tea to the next level!
+It's also one of my favorite recipes for leftover Easter eggs.

 This version of egg mayo sandwich is based on my family recipe.

 In our family home, mum, grandma, or great-grandma would always serve this delicious sandwich filler stretched with some extra ingredients - gherkins and other pickles!